 • Foreign members are not liable to U.S. tax if the income is not from United States sources.

-• The only document required to register an LLC with the local Secretary-of-State are the Articles of
+• The only document required to register an LLC with the local Secretary-of-State is the Articles of Organization.

 • An LLC may have a limited life span.